 The Croft has been supporting people visiting HMP Barlinnie since 2012.
 Staff and volunteers are based in the Waiting Area of the prison before most visits to speak with visitors.
 You can also book a support chat at the prison or on the phone if you’d rather speak with someone one-to-one or contact us via the website and we can answer your questions via email.

 Croft staff welcome visitors and support them to have a better visit, using an assertive outreach approach.
-This includes giving people information about visit procedures, how to claim travel expenses and what additional support that is available.
+This includes giving people information about visit procedures, how to claim travel expenses and additional support that is available.
 Croft staff speak with a range of people at HMP Barlinnie, partners and parents of prisoners and also friends, siblings and other relatives.

 “Thanks for putting me in touch with the Family Support Worker (from Families Outside), she’s been a great help and is really down-to-earth.
 She listens to me, she gets me and gets what I need.
 I know that I can phone her anytime”